SirMphuthi/alx-low_level_programming/README.md

-This is my alx c readme
+This is my 0x10.
+C - Variadic functions readme